Aitesedba/Rust-Miscellaneous-Projects/README.md

 ## How to execute the projects?
 To run a project, you simply do `cargo run --example <filename>`.
 This will run just the singular file for that one project.
 Make sure you have rust analyzer and/or rust cargo manager to be able to run the files.

-# 1 Project Completed so far
+# 2 Projects Completed so far
 Here's a list of all the projects I've set myself to do for fun, I'll update the list as I complete more!
 - [x] Firework simulation
-- [ ] Fibonacci Fractal
+- [x] Fibonacci Fractal
 - [ ] Fire Simulation
 - [ ] Rainfall Screensaver
 - [ ] Drone Physics?